ingo/ingo.github.io/_recipes/ricotta_ravioli.md

 title: Homemade Ricotta Ravioli
 ---

-All it needs is a splash of olive oil and it's ready to serve.
 This recipe for classic homemade ricotta ravioli gets its unique flavor from Parmesan cheese, a tart squeeze of lemon juice, and a subtle hint of nutmeg.
 All it needs is a splash of olive oil and it's ready to serve.

 ### Ingredients